-Our Board of Directors adopted a non-employee director compensation policy that became effective in July 2020 in connection with our initial public offering and is applicable to all of our non-employee directors.
-This compensation policy provides that each such non-employee director will receive the following compensation for service on our Board of Directors:
+Our Board of Directors adopted a non-employee director compensation policy, based upon recommendations from Radford, that became effective in July 2020 in connection with our initial public offering.
+Following review of a comprehensive assessment of our non-employee director compensation program prepared by Radford, the compensation policy was amended in July 2021.
+The compensation policy is applicable to all of our non-employee directors and provides that each such non-employee director will receive the following compensation for service on our Board of Directors:

-- an annual cash retainer of \$40,000; - an additional annual cash retainer of \$30,000 for service as independent chair of the Board of Directors; - an additional annual cash retainer of \$20,000 for service as lead independent director; - an additional annual cash retainer of \$7,500, \$5,000 and \$4,000 for service as a member of the Audit Committee, Compensation Committee and the Nominating and Corporate Governance Committee, respectively; - an additional annual cash retainer of \$15,000, \$10,000 and \$8,000 for service as chair of the Audit Committee, chair of the Compensation Committee and chair of the Nominating and Corporate Governance Committee, respectively (in lieu of the committee member retainer above); - · an initial option grant to purchase 40,000 shares of our common stock, vesting in 36 equal monthly installments; and - an annual option grant to purchase 20,000 shares of our common stock, vesting on the earlier of (i) the one year anniversary of the date of grant and (ii) the day before the next annual meeting.
+- an annual cash retainer of \$40,000; - an additional annual cash retainer of \$30,000 for service as independent Chairperson of the Board of Directors; - an additional annual cash retainer of \$20,000 for service as lead independent director; - an additional annual cash retainer of \$7,500, \$5,000 and \$4,000 for service as a member of the Audit Committee, Compensation Committee and the Nominating and Corporate Governance Committee, respectively; - an additional annual cash retainer of \$15,000, \$10,000 and \$8,000 for service as Chairperson of the Audit Committee, Chairperson of the Compensation Committee and Chairperson of the Nominating and Corporate Governance Committee, respectively (in lieu of the committee member retainer above); - prior to July 2021, an initial option grant to purchase 40,000 shares, vesting in 36 equal monthly installments; - beginning in July 2021, an initial option grant to purchase a number of shares of our common stock equal to \$550,000, divided by the Black-Scholes value of a stock option share, determined using the average daily closing sales price per share of our common stock for the 30 calendar days immediately prior to the date of grant, with the resulting number rounded down to the nearest whole share, vesting in 36 equal monthly installments; - prior to July 2021, an annual option grant to purchase 20,000 shares, vesting on the earlier of (i) the one year anniversary of the date of grant and (ii) the day before the next annual meeting; and - following July 2021, an annual option grant to purchase a number of shares of our common stock equal to \$275,000, divided by the average daily closing sales price per share of our common stock for the 30 calendar days immediately prior to the date of grant, with the resulting number rounded down to the nearest whole share, vesting on the earlier of (i) the one year anniversary of the date of grant and (ii) the day before the next annual meeting.